5c0tt411en/MacBookLighter/README.md

 # MacBookLighter
-MacBook light controller (especially with sound) based on openFrameworks.
+MacBook display and keyboard backlight controller (with sound!) based on openFrameworks.

 ## Requirements
 - openFrameworks 0.9.3+